MrAnderson-1999/moveo_nginx/README.md

-# One Command - Full AWS Infrastructure Deployment using Terraform
+#    ONE COMMAND - Basic Kubernetes Production Infrastructure Via Terraform - Deploy Nginx POD

 ## Overview
 Deploy a robust and secure AWS infrastructure with Terraform by only using ```terraform apply```. featuring an Nginx pod deployment in a single-node Microk8s cluster within a private subnet EC2.
 Accessible through a custom DNS name linked to an Application Load Balancer (ALB) using HTTPS. the setup also includes a Bastion host for secure and restricted private subnet access and cluster managment.